Myths & Facts

 Nevill kept his guns in a locked cupboard

-Nevill Bamber left guns around all over the house they were hardly ever locked away in the gun cupboard which was not a metal cabinet but a built in cupboard.
-There was a gun in almost every room this was how farmers lived 25 years ago before the gun laws were tightened.
-There are statements showing that Nevill Bamber did leave guns around, but they were never known to the jury.
+Nevill Bamber left guns around all over the house, they were hardly ever locked away in the gun cupboard, which was not a metal cabinet but a built in cupboard.
+There were guns in the downstairs toilet and the upstairs and downstairs office.
+This was how farmers lived at this time, before the gun laws were tightened.
+There are statements by independent witnesses and police officers showing that Nevill Bamber did leave guns around, but this was never known to the jury.

 Jeremy hated farming

-Jeremy always enjoyed farming and he worked on a farm when he went to Australia so if he hated farming so much why did he bother doing it abroad?
-Friends of Jeremy made statements saying that he talked about farming a lot contrary to what Julie Mugford said
+Jeremy always enjoyed farming and he worked on a farm when he went to Australia, so if he hated farming so much, why did he bother doing it abroad?
+Friends of Jeremy made statements saying that he talked about his love of farming a lot, contrary to what Julie Mugford said.

 Did Jeremy own the Vauxhall Astra he was driving that night?

-The Anshultz rifle used in the killings was it owned by Jeremy?
+The Anschulz rifle used in the killings was it owned by Jeremy?

 No it was owned by Nevill Bamber.
 Jeremy newer owned a gun, he only had an air rifle.